Sina-Akhavi/Audio-Record-Project/README.md

 you can play and upload audios.

-For using this app, enter this command in terminal inorder to run the server:
+For using this app, enter this command in terminal in order to run the server:

 npm run devStart